tomlintontx/jira-worklog-tool/user-instructions.md

 - At the end of each day, you can run `/list-events today` to update what actually happened that day.

 ## Support
-For any issues or suggestions, please contact [Support Contact Information].
+For any issues or suggestions, please contact David Hogeg.

 ---